-The soft drinks industry presented in the last years a permanent grow, with a slight decrease in 2019.
+In recent years, the soft drinks industry has shown consistent growth, with a slight decrease in 2019.
 In Europe, Germany leads the category of sales volume, production, and per capita consumption.
 France is the leader among the AHFES countries in terms of sales volume, and Spain in production and per capita consumption.
-Juices & nectars stands as the category with more innovations and carbonates is the subsequent category.
-Both have experienced in the last years a reformulation in their ingredients to contain less calories and less sugar.
-This is reflected in the increase of passive health claims as a response to the raising demand for healthier beverages by consumers, but also due to the authorities' pressure to reduce ingredients that lead to diet-related diseases such as obesity or diabetes.
-It is remarkable the combination of traditional ingredients with trendy new ones with diverse characteristics, including health benefits and mood modulation.
+Juices & nectars stands as the category with the most innovation and carbonates is the subsequent category.
+Both have experienced in recent years a reformulation in their ingredients to contain less calories and less sugar.
+This is reflected in the increase of passive health claims as a response to the rising demand for healthier beverages by consumers, but also due to the authorities' pressure to reduce ingredients that lead to diet-related diseases such as obesity or diabetes.
+What is remarkable is the combining of traditional ingredients with trendy new ones with diverse characteristics, including health benefits and mood modulation.

 Ethical packaging and convenience consumption are the main positioning strategies of new products.
 This is a response to global trends regarding clean label and naturalness, and on the go (ready-to-drink) consumption.
-Consumers are more aware about the environment and social corporateness and demand sustainable packaging containing labels easy to read, with shorter list of ingredients.
+Consumers are more aware about the environment and social corporate responsibility and demand sustainable packaging containing easy to read labels, with a shorter list of ingredients.
 Consumers' care for their health is reflected in passive claims such as low/no/reduced calories and no added sugar, and the use ingredients with bioactive functions.
 For this reason, interest has risen in drinks with a healthy and natural image, such as flavored waters and iced tea.

 Among AHFES countries, the main subcategories of NPD differ among countries.
-In United Kingdom, flavoured water is the main subcategory, while in France chilled/iced tea is on top of the list.
+In the United Kingdom, flavoured water is the main subcategory, while in France chilled/iced tea is on top of the list.
 In Spain, unflavoured water ranks first, and Energy/Stimulant drinks is on top of the list in Ireland and Portugal.
 Although NPD subcategories are different, AHFES countries present similarities in terms of health claims.
 No additives/preservatives is the main claim, which reflects the preference of consumers for more natural products.
 Likewise, the passive health claims no added sugar and low/no/reduced calories are among the top claims in all AHFES countries, a response by the industry to the raising demand of consumers for healthier beverages.
-Regarding brands, branded products take three fourths of the market, although private labels continue growing and surpass the growth of branded products.
+Regarding brands, branded products take three quarters of the market, although private labels continue growing and surpass the growth of branded products.